paycrest/aggregator/README.md

 Here, we’d make use of a demo provision node and connect it to our local aggregator

 That's it!
 The server will now be running at http://localhost:8000.
-You can use an API testing tool like Postman or cURL to interact with the API.
+You can use an API testing tool like Postman or cURL to interact with the Sender API using the sandbox API Key `11f93de0-d304-4498-8b7b-6cecbc5b2dd8`.

 ## Usage